ContextMapper/contextmapper.github.io/_docs/generators/bpmn-sketch-miner.md

 ---

 ## Introduction and Motivation
 We use the [BPMN Sketch Miner](https://www.bpmn-sketch-miner.ai/) tool to visualize [event/command flows in our application layers](/docs/application-and-process-layer/#processes-and-eventcommand-flows).
-You can model flows (for example as a result of an [Event Storming](/docs/event-storming/)) in the CML application layer of a Bounded Context and then generate the [BPMN Sketch Miner](https://www.bpmn-sketch-miner.ai/) DSL or directly open the tool from Context Mapper.
+You can model flows (for example, as resulting from an [Event Storming](/docs/event-storming/) workshop) in the CML application layer of a Bounded Context and then generate the [BPMN Sketch Miner](https://www.bpmn-sketch-miner.ai/) DSL or directly open the tool from Context Mapper.

 ## Example Flow
 The following CML code illustrates how you can model flows.
 A complete documentation on the syntax can be found in the [language reference](/docs/application-and-process-layer/#processes-and-eventcommand-flows).